 The research procedures will be conducted at the Hospital of the University of Pennsylvania at the MacGregor Clinic on 3 Silverstein.
-The trial is scheduled to last up to 48 weeks from the time you are first seen at the trial site until the last follow-up contact.
-During the trial, you will need to come to the trial site for six (6) visits at regular intervals and one follow-up visit for Group 1 and 2 and nine (9) visits and one follow-up visit for Group 3.
-These trial visits will usually take no more than $1 - 1\frac{1}{2}$ hours each.
-The follow-up visit is the last check up visit 6 months after the standard second vaccination or the booster vaccination.
+The trial is scheduled to last up to 75 weeks from the time you are first seen at the trial site until the last follow-up contact.
+During the trial, you will need to come to the trial site for six (6) visits at regular intervals and two follow-up visit for Group 1 and 2 and nine (9) visits and two follow-up visit for Group 3.
+These trial visits will usually take no more than $1-1\frac{1}{2}$ hours each.
+The follow-up visits are two check up visits within one year after the standard second vaccination or the booster vaccination.
+The first follow-up visit will be conducted 6 months and the second follow-up visit 12 months after the standard second vaccination or the booster vaccination.
 However, if the trial physician feels it is necessary for medical reasons, you may need to come to the trial site for additional visits between the regularly planned site visits or to perform the follow-up visit.